ralphbean/raptorizemw/README.rst

  - ``random_chance`` must be a float between 0.0 and 1.0 representing a 'percent
    chance' to load the raptor.
 A value of 1.0 means the raptor will be injected every time; a value of 0.0 means it will never be injected; a value of 0.5 will result in a 50% chance of raptors.
+Default is 1.0.
  - ``only_on_april_1st`` must be a ``bool`` value that will restrict raptors only to April Fool's day.
+Default is ``False``.

 For example::